mcoavoux/mtg/mind_the_gap_v1.0/README.md

 Single features are coded on a 32-bit integer.
 The first bits store the template unique id, and the rest stores the value for this template.

-$n$-grams templates consists in $n$ integers hashed by some hashing function (Jenkins).
+n-grams templates consists in n integers hashed by some hashing function (Jenkins).
 Hashing collision are not resolved.
 Ths size of the hash table is fixed (experiments should take less than 6 Go of memory).
 To get a more memory-efficient parser you can change the constant